If you are planning to visit Madeira with kids, then do it! You won’t regret it.

 We rented a car from Rodavente, a lesser-known company which at the time of our visit was the cheapest option on the island.

 We were very impressed with Rodavente.
 The car was in great condition, clean and the company demonstrated excellent customer service when we needed to change our plans.
+(I have no links with this company – I recommend them based on our personal experience).

 If you prefer to be driven around in comfort, there are also numerous tour companies in Funchal offering day trips around the island.